Wisconsin OWI/DUI defense

 For a 1st offense OWI with a passenger under 16, the statute imposes fines of $350-$1,100 and imprisonment of 5 days to 6 months.
 Those are 2nd-offense-level penalties.
 What would normally be a civil forfeiture becomes a criminal misdemeanor with mandatory jail.

-For 2nd through 7th offenses with a passenger under 16, the minimum and maximum fines and imprisonment are doubled, and the applicable license revocation period is also doubled.
-Doubling doesn’t automatically elevate the offense to the next tier, but it can push the maximum imprisonment above the 1-year misdemeanor threshold, which has felony implications for sentencing and record classification.
+For a 2nd or subsequent offense with a passenger under 16, the minimum and maximum fines and imprisonment are doubled, and the applicable license revocation period is also doubled.
+Doubling doesn’t automatically elevate the offense to the next tier, but it can push the maximum imprisonment above the 1-year misdemeanor threshold, which has felony implications for sentencing and record classification. §346.65(2)(f)2 also provides that any qualifying 3rd-or-higher offense with a minor passenger is treated as a felony with the place of imprisonment determined under §973.02.

 Your actual offense count Penalty with minor passenger Key consequence shift